What is Neuroticism?

 Because they tend to “go with the flow” in life, they have difficulty understanding people who are highly emotional or anxious.

-Those who score low in Neuroticism have difficulty understanding and spending time with people who are highly neurotic.
+Those who score low in Neuroticism have difficulty understanding and spending time with highly neurotic people.
 They typically prefer spending time with relaxed people.

 In stressful situations, they can remain calm and think clearly.
-Others typically seek guidance when this occurs, and they are a natural leader in many cases.
+Others typically seek guidance when this occurs, and they are often natural leaders.

 Because those who score low in Neuroticism are so level-headed, they tend to do well in leadership roles.
 They typically make great managers and executives.